nguyenjessev/dom-manipulation/README.md

-# dom-manipulation
-Practice exercises from The Odin Project
+This includes DOM manipulation exercises as outlined in The Odin Project